Manual space reclamation for Deduplication Storage Folder in Backup Exec

 Backup Exec automatically deletes expired media and makes the space available to the Deduplication Folder.
 If it is necessary to quickly make some space available, the Backup Administrator can manually delete unnecessary backups and quickly free up that space for use in subsequent backup jobs.
 However, it is likely that this situation will recur unless the Backup Administrator either reduces the amount of data saved on the deduplication folder (by reducing media retention times), or increases the amount of space available to the Deduplication Folder.

-Backup Exec 2012 provides the list of Backup Sets in the Storage Tab.
+Backup Exec 2012 and newer, provides the list of Backup Sets in the Storage Tab.
 To reclaim space in deduplication storage folder the unwanted or less important backup sets need to be deleted manually.
 This Backup set selection needs to be done by the Backup Administrator.
 Please note that Backup Exec will only free the space within the Deduplication Folder containers and will not release space to the file system.
 That is, at the end of this process, the properties of the Deduplication Folder should show that space has been made available.
 However, looking at the volume from the Windows Explorer view will not show space being freed up.
 Follow these steps:

 - Delete the Backup Sets from Storage tab, Backup Sets, as shown in below figure.